Color blind perspective, glasses and flowers

 • We avoid using fully-saturated reds in flashing components.

-• High backgrounds noise levels, and audio when attending a meeting, benefit from close captioning on videos.
+• High background noise levels and meeting audio benefit from closed captioning on videos.

 • Designs with a high contrast aid in environments with poor lighting.

-• Keeping designs simple and easy to follow, helps users who are easily distracted like a mother with a small child.
+• Keeping designs simple and easy to follow helps users who are easily distracted like a parent with a small child.

 • Responsive design and development take account for device movement from portrait to landscape when someone is looking at their phone and walking.